Tuwaiq-NET01/Project01_ASP.NET_MVC/README.md

 # Project01_ASP.NET_MVC

 ## Top Sites in  Saudi Arabia
-### TThis webpage shows the most popular places recommended to any tourist who's planning to visit KSA.
+### This webpage shows the most popular places recommended to any tourist who's planning to visit KSA.

 #### There is a map to ease the search, for anyone interested to see these sites through the map.